-Autistic children usually have very good memory and are good at following routines.
+Autistic children usually have a very good memory and are good at following routines.
 They can benefit from repetitive behaviors such as flossing and brushing.
 Behaviors can be modified slowly with small changes to routine daily activity and repetition.

 Have the child visit the office and familiarize them with the surroundings.
 Have them return and sit in the dental chair.
-It may take up to three visits for the child to become familiar with the office before he will be open to exams.
+It may take up to three visits for the child to become familiar with the office before the child is open to exams.
 Once the routine is in place, it will be easier to introduce small changes to the routine.
 If the child is uncooperative after these routine appointments, do not be afraid to see a pedodontist who specializes in seeing children.
 They may have specialized training that will better suit them for treating your child.
 If this does not work, options of sedation do exist.

 On the other hand, if the child has an additional rare genetic enzyme disorder, it can lead to death.
-Use of mercury, in my opinion, should be outlawed all together.
-By slowly adding routines to the child’s everyday activities, he or she can become accustomed to better dental hygiene.
-In addition, with slow introduction of the child to a dental office, he or she will more likely accept routine dental care from which the child can greatly benefit.
+The use of mercury, in my opinion, should be outlawed altogether.
+By slowly adding routines to the child’s everyday activities, they can become accustomed to better dental hygiene.
+Also, with the slow introduction of the child to a dental office, he or she will more likely accept routine dental care from which the child can greatly benefit.